Harvard won't renew Weinstein lawyer as student house dean

 CAMBRIDGE, Mass. – A Harvard faculty member who decided to represent Harvey Weinstein at his rape trial is losing his position as head of a student house at the college.

-Harvard College Dean Rakesh Khurana said in a written statement Saturday that he would not renew the appointments of Ronald Sullivan and his wife, Stephanie Robinson, citing concerns about the climate at Winthop House, which he described as serious and numerous.
+Harvard College Dean Rakesh Khurana said in a written statement Saturday that he would not renew the appointments of Ronald Sullivan and his wife, Stephanie Robinson — the school's first black faculty deans — citing concerns about the climate at Winthrop House, which he described as serious and numerous.

 Sullivan lives at the house and supervises students there.